releng-tool/releng-tool/Documentation/user-guide.rst

 ~~~~~~~~~~~~~~~~~

 It is never recommended to invoke a build with elevated (e.g. root) privileges.
-A builder invoking in an elevated environment runs the risk of a mis-configured
+A builder invoking in an elevated environment runs the risk of a misconfigured
 releng-tool project dirtying or destroying the builder's host environment.

 license generation